Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 It was also a great opportunity for me, to be part of this learning based adventure.
 I ended up grabbing it with both my arms.
 Agumbe has been on my “forests to explore” list for a while now, and what better opportunity to experience these rainforests, than this.

-Kalinga foundation is dedicated to promoting ecological research and actively works towards the conservation of wildlife, especially King Cobras, in the Central Western Ghats as you saw in Part 1 of this post.
+Kalinga foundation is dedicated to promoting ecological research and actively works towards the conservation of wildlife, that include reptiles and amphibians, including King Cobras and Malabar Pit Vipers etc., in the Central Western Ghats; as you read in Part I of this post.

 Behind Fear there is a Mammoth Wall of Courage : Night time Adventures

-Exploring the dense Agumbe forests was an adventure we had been waiting for with bated breath.
+Exploring the dense Agumbe rainforests was an adventure we had been waiting for with bated breath.

-I thrive on night-time forests walks/herping that take us into the meandering depths of the mysterious jungles.
-Yet, I must admit I was a wee-bit nervous as we began our walk, on the first day of our night trail.
+I thrive on night-time forests walks and herps(searching for reptiles and amphibians) that take us into the meandering depths of the mysterious jungles.
+Yet, I must admit I was a wee-bit nervous as we began our walk, on our first night trail.

 Fortunately the “brave voice” hushed that thought: “It takes courage to answer a call, while experiencing a jungle, and you have the gall to do it all.”

-I was accompanied by two teenagers (Aarshia and Kavya, another intern), treading the forest inquisitively, with chinks in their armour and brave writ on their faces.
-The rain pitter-pattered down on us and the the not-so-sleepy forest denizens; as we explored the landscape with our flashlights.
+I was accompanied by two teenagers (Aarshia, my 16 year-old and Kavya, another intern), treading the forest inquisitively, with chinks in their armour and brave writ on their faces.
+The rain pitter-pattered upon us and the the not-so-sleepy forest denizens; as we keenly explored the landscape with our flashlights.

-A lot of people have asked me after reading these posts, “How do you guys go so up close and personal with snakes and “creepy crawlies”
+A lot of people have asked me after reading these posts, “How do you guys go so up close and personal with snakes and “creepy crawlies”.
+Firstly let’s refrain from calling them that please.

-My response usually is, “Oh!
+Now to my response which usually is, “Oh!
 I love them.”

-People retort back, “How can you?
-But why do you need to do this even?
+People retort back, “How can you?”
+“Why do you need to do this even?“

-My intention is not to sound too pedantic, but In our scheme of things we see them as marvellous beings, we are blessed to share space with, on this planet.
+My intention is not to sound too pedantic, but In our scheme of things we see them as marvellous beings that we are blessed to share space with, on this planet.
 Moreover, all beings are as integral to the ecosystem as we are.
-Aren’t they?

 The Wall of Courage

 Animals and plants respond to the emotions we give out to them.
 It’s all energy.
 You display fear and they pick on your fears and respond by biting, chasing, or attacking you.
-Essentially a response that translates to fight or flight mode.
+Essentially a fight, or flight response.

 Humans are just a tiny speck, in the larger scheme of things.
 There are billions of other beings that inhabit Mother Earth.
 We never owned this blue planet.
 Though we do owe a lot back to her.